damonbogich/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React helps large apps take care of data that is constantly changing.
+It allows state to change which allows new data to update automatically.

 - [ ] What does it mean to _think_ in react?

+You're thinking about components being built within components.

 - [ ] Describe state.

+State is a way to initialize a value that can be changed.

 - [ ] Describe props.

+Props are a way to pass data from an outside source.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are anything in a function that isn't returned such as a console.log.

 ## Project Set Up